Sandwich4780/photon/README.md

 this isn't really meant to be used by anyone else, but u can try if u want.

 # issues
-one weird issue is resizing the window to be really small too fast will crash (probably due to a delay in the update of window size, causing it to draw stuff outside of the screen)c
+one weird issue is resizing the window to be really small too fast will crash (probably due to a delay in the update of window size, causing it to draw stuff outside of the screen)

 # building steps
 this was made for my pc which runs linux, so idk if it'll work on windows.